lubozubko/natours/README.md

 # natours

-Single page project for Advanced CSS and SASS course by Jonas Schmedtmann on Udemy.
+Single page code-along project for Advanced CSS and SASS course by Jonas Schmedtmann on Udemy.